 Ana's Traveller Tip

-If you want to have a breathtaking view of the Forum without paying an entrance fee, go from Piazza del Campidoglio.
+If you want to have a breathtaking view of the Forum without paying admission, go from the Piazza del Campidoglio.

-5. Tour of the Colosseum and Roman Forum guided tours
+What to see when visiting the Colosseum and Roman Forum

-Here are the stops that all tours usually make, although if you choose the private guided tour of the Colosseum and the Roman Forum:, you can deviate from the current itinerary and ask the guide to adapt it to your tastes.
+Here are the stops that all tours usually make, although if you choose the private guided tour of the Colosseum and the Roman Forum, you can deviate from the usual itinerary and ask the guide to adapt it to your tastes.

 Colosseum of Rome